hqadeer/nba_scrape/README.md

 # nba_scrape

-A work-in-progress Python utility to easily scrape professional basketball data off stats.nba.com using Selenium and BeautifulSoup.
+An easy-to-use Python utility to scrape professional basketball data off stats.nba.com using Selenium and BeautifulSoup.

 ### Installation: